samsquire/ideas5/README.md

 # 286. Generated behaviours on objects - standardised object extensions

 All objects that have collections are like databases.
+Like ruby ActiveRecord.

 # 287. Linear scalability design

 Designed to scale linearly from day 1.
-My [eventually-consistent-mesh](https://github.com/samsquire/eventually-consistent-mesh) keeps nodes synchronized. at the data layer.
+My [eventually-consistent-mesh](https://github.com/samsquire/eventually-consistent-mesh) keeps nodes synchronized.
+At the data layer.

 What gets scaled, capacity, events.
 Traditional database has fixed capacity for scaling.